Live and recorded content on any device.

 We have a library of pre-recorded (F3) content that you can do at your own pace.
 You can do as much or as little of this content, since you get a certificate of completion for each course, not just one big certification at the end.
 This allows you to pick and choose which courses you would like to complete.
-Of note is that our mechanical ventilation course is included in this section of the course (normally $99.99 by itself).
-This library of courses is always being expanded, and will never stop growing.
-There are currently over 60 hours of content in our recorded library.

 For EMS, which usually needs a mix of live instructor lead content (F5) and pre-recorded content (F3), we offer all the classes you need to complete your NREMT.